checkly/theheadless.dev/blog/posts/basics-navigation.md

   - basics
 ---

-Every useful script that we will write will almost certainly do two key things:
+Every useful script that we will write will almost certainly do three key things:
 1. Navigating to some web page
 2. Waiting for something
 3. Possibly getting a timeout 😐